-In fiscal year 2022, the members of our compensation committee were Melissa Starovasnik, Nicolas Barthelemy, Robert Chess, and Keith Crandell.
-None of the members of our compensation committee in fiscal year 2022 was at any time during fiscal year 2022 or at any other time an officer or employee of Twist or any of its subsidiaries, and none had or have any relationships with Twist that are required to be disclosed under Item 404 of Regulation S-K. None of Twist's executive officers has served as a member of the board of directors, or as a member of the compensation or similar committee, of any entity that has one or more executive officers who served on our Board or compensation committee during fiscal year 2022.
+In fiscal year 2023, the members of our compensation committee were Melissa Starovasnik, Robert Chess, Keith Crandell, Nicolas Barthelemy, and Robert Ragusa.
+Nicolas Barthelemy's term as a director expired at the 2023 Annual Meeting and, accordingly, he ceased to serve as a director following the 2023 Annual Meeting.
+Robert Ragusa became a member of our compensation committee effective as of the 2023 Annual Meeting.
+None of the members of our compensation committee in fiscal year 2023 was at any time during fiscal year 2023 or at any other time an officer or employee of Twist or any of its subsidiaries, and none had or have any relationships with Twist that are required to be disclosed under Item 404 of Regulation S-K. None of Twist's executive officers has served as a member of the Board, or as a member of the compensation or similar committee, of any entity that has one or more executive officers who served on our Board or compensation committee during fiscal year 2023.